 "Drinking good wine with good food, in good company is one of life's most civilized pleasures." - Michael Broadbent #Wine

-And meeting these three last year was one of highlights from my trip to Rioja last year.
-Their passion, their dedication and their desire was evident in everything they told us, everything I seen while I was there and each wine I sniffed, spilled, swirled and eventually slurped down with reckless abandon.
+And meeting these three last year was one of the highlights from my trip to Rioja last year.
+Their passion and their dedication overwhelmingly evident in everything they told us, everything I experienced while I was there and each wine I sniffed, spilled, swirled and eventually slurped down with reckless abandon.

 If you ever wanted abundant authenticity in a bottle, this is the place to find it.
 There's no clever or slick marketing going on here, no cutesy animals on the label, and no failed attempts to be overly clever with the label verbiage.
 Is authenticity a big deal to you when it comes to wine?
 If not, maybe you're not far enough along the path to notice, but if you keep going I think it will become a priority for you.